efournier92/dashboard-challenge/README.md

     - Up is indicated with in green with an upward-facing arrow.
     - Down is indicated with in red with an downward-facing arrow.
   - In desktop, this rendered on the left-hand side of the line graph.
-  - In mobile, this rendered on the below the line graph.
+  - In mobile, this rendered on the above the line graph.
 - The device includes a line graph.
   - Built using the [Line Graph](https://playbook.powerapp.cloud/kits/line_graph/react) component from the _Playbook Design System_.
   - The vertical axis indicates the value.